bullet-db/bullet-db.github.io/docs/pubsub/kafka.md

 ### Plug into the Web Service

-You will need the Head over to our [releases page](../releases.md#bullet-kafka) and get the JAR artifact with the ```fat``` classifier.
+You will need to head over to our [releases page](../releases.md#bullet-kafka) and get the JAR artifact with the ```fat``` classifier.
 For example, you can download the artifact for the 0.2.0 release [directly from JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-kafka/0.2.0/)).

 You should then plug in this JAR to your Web Service following the instructions [here](../ws/setup.md#launch).